michellevit/DG-Draft/README.md

   - Note: make sure to commit to git before migrating
 - Open DB Console: `heroku pg:psql -a dg-draft`
   - View all data from table: `SELECT * FROM users;`
-  - Delete all data from table: `DELETE FROM challenges`
+  - Delete all data from table: `DELETE FROM challenges;`
 - Get DB Data?: `heroku run rails console -a dg-draft`
 - Get Heroku Logs: `heroku logs -a dg-draft`
 - Restart Heroku Server: `heroku restart -a dg-draft`